FedericoSaitta/Chess-Engine-in-cpp/README.md

 `display` to print the current board-state in the terminal

 ## Technical Details:
 The quoted ELO gains are from SPRT so the figures may not be accurate.
+SPSA and Texel-Tuning brought over 200 ELO so far.

 #### Move Generation:
 - [X] Plain Magic Bitboards for all sliding and leaping pieces.